tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 g8 tmtsoftware/esw-web-app-template.g8 --name=sample
 ```

-This will generate a sample folder with two sub-folders, `frontend` and `backend`.
+This will generate a sample folder with two sub-folders, `sample-frontend` and `sample-backend`.
 For a sanity check, let's go ahead and
 build the front and back ends created by the template.
 This will also help ensure you have the necessary tools installed.

 You are welcome to try out the generated sample project, which is basically a "Hello World" application, by following